rafaelscb/umbrella/README.md

 * `cd umbrella`
 * `run-server.sh`

-Every time a new class was added or removed, regenerate the dependency files:
+Every time a new class is added or removed, regenerate the dependency files:

 * `cd umbrella`
 * `run-deps.sh demos en`